CatTanker/cnc_map_tool_guide/README.md

 PPM       <https://ppmforums.com/download.php?id=72031&sid=5b50cb3c1696d792adb195e4360b46fd>

 ---
-Alternatives:
+Modern Alternatives:
 -

 World Altering Editor (Formerly DTA Scenario Editor + Open Source) : <br />
 Author: Rampastring  <br />
 Description: "The World-Altering Editor (WAE)* is an open-source FinalSun and FinalAlert replacement.
-Originally developed for DTA and in use in the mod for a while, I've started adding features required for full support of TS and RA2 (primarily height support)".  <br />
+Originally developed for DTA and in use in the mod for a while, Rampastring started adding features required for full support of TS and RA2".  <br />
+As of 4/8/22, it has just had it's first release fr Tiberian Sun, and the only feature it is missing compared to FA2 is voxel rendering support.
+Otherwise, it is fully functional and with several improvements over the traditional editor.<br />
 Github: <https://github.com/Rampastring/TSMapEditor> <br />
 Introduction video: <https://www.youtube.com/watch?v=jIcr3nCqx7M> <br />
 Discord: <https://discord.gg/k4SVuMm> (Mod Haven Discord --> A channel under Dedicated Projects)  <br />